robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     * **Description**: *Evidence of encryption being removed from a bucket*
     * **Category**: *Data Compliance*
     * **Query**: *eventNameErrorCode.key::DeleteBucketEncryption*

+      > Macie allows you to create queries using the [Apache Lucene Query Syntax](https://docs.aws.amazon.com/macie/latest/userguide/macie-research.html#macie-query).
+The query created for this alert uses the Macie field name **eventNameErrorCode.key** which corresponds to the CloudTrail field name **eventName**.
     * **Index**: *CloudTrail Data*
     * **Severity**: *Critical*